 Texas Reds Steakhouse boasts 53 years of family dining.
 Select from charbroiled beef steaks, a large plate-sized 16-ounce ribeye, t-bone, porterhouse, or prime rib served with a crisp green salad or soup, choice of French fries, baked potato, wild rice, or fried okra and hot pretzel bread.
 Prefer a burger?
 Choose a steak, elk, buffalo burger, or chicken sandwich.
 For seafood, try the lobster tail, grilled trout, salmon steak, or shrimp skewers.

-Check out the Motherlode Saloon with live music, pool tables, full bar, and Motherlode package liquor store.
+Check out the Motherlode Saloon featuring live music, pool tables, full bar, and Motherlode package liquor store.

 Red River Cabins And Lodges